Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Conclusion

-To summarize, we introduce an approach to combine domain knowledge from the functional object-oriented network (FOON) representation and classical planning via PDDL to perform manipulation planning for robotic execution, which has not been investigated in prior work with FOON.
-This is done through a hierarchical task planning approach with the objective of translating functional units in a FOON graph to planning operators and predicates in PDDL.
-Using FOON to bootstrap lower-level task planning allows us to quickly obtain flexible solutions that correspond to the state of the robot's environment, which are not necessary to be present in a high-level abstraction such as FOON.
+In summary, we introduce an approach to ground rich, object-level knowledge in \textit{functional object-oriented networks} (FOON) for robotic execution of long-horizon tasks in variable scenarios.
+This approach exploits the efficiency of off-the-shelf planners, action contexts, and object-centered representation in PDDL for the generation of geometrically feasible plans.
+This is done by a two-step hierarchical decomposition that deconstructs a FOON's functional units into planning operators and predicates in PDDL notation, allowing us to leverage off-the-shelf planners and existing search algorithms.
+Using object-level representations like FOON to bootstrap task and motion planning allows us to quickly generate flexible solutions that are tailored to the state of the robot's environment.